fctucker/challenge/README.md

 # Adding Plugins

-If you want to add more simulations for different type of weather, you can add a typescript file in the  `app/weather/pluggins` folder.
+If you want to add more simulations for different types of weather, you can add a typescript file in the  `app/weather/plugins` folder.
 Create a class that extends the `Weather` abstract class.
 You will need to code the following methods to integrate with the application:

     * `transitionIn`: Describe the weather for the simulation including the sun, sky, ground, etc.
     * `getName`: Assign an internal name for your weather simulation
     * `getLabel`: Have a user friendly label to be displayed in the app to describe your weather simulation
-    * `addParticle` Call the appropirate D3 API to render a particle on the d3 SVG canvas
+    * `addParticle` Call the appropirate D3 APIs to render a particle on the d3 SVG canvas
     * `moveParticles` A method to describe the movement of a particle

 Furthurmore you will need to register the new weather type with the application.
 This can be done in `src/challenge.component.ts` by adding a line similar to the below in the `ngOnInit` method: